 In spring of 2017, First Data acquired Acculynk, makers of the PaySecure solution that enables online PIN debit entry.
 The use of PINs for online transactions has been possible for several years, but has not caught on and isn't offered by most online businesses.
 Supporters hope that First Data's acquisition will increase usage of online PIN debit transactions, which can be lower cost for businesses.

-First Data next day funding means you'll see funds in your bank account quickly, reducing the time between when you process a transaction and when you receive the money.
+The option for next day funding means you'll see funds in your bank account quickly, reducing the time between when you process a transaction and when you receive the money.

-First Data offers TeleCheck electronic check acceptance service to convert paper checks into electronic checks.
+For those businesses that still need or want to accept checks, Fiserv offers TeleCheck electronic check acceptance service to convert paper checks into electronic checks.
 Conversion to echecks helps reduce fraud and bounced checks.
 You can also choose options like TeleCheck Checks by Phone to allow customers to make payments from their checking accounts over the phone, or TeleCheck RemotePay to allow you to accept recurring payments from a customer's checking account.